Avengers help unveil $5M donation for seriously ill children

 Robert Downey Jr., Chris Hemsworth, Scarlett Johansson, Jeremy Renner, Paul Rudd and Brie Larson helped unveil the donation of money and toys to benefit charities and children's hospitals at Disney Resort in Anaheim, California, on Friday.

+"More than any time, it's a time to give back to these courageous kids who inspire us," said Downey Jr., who stars as Tony Stark aka Iron Man.

-After the announcement, several of the "Avengers: Endgame" stars visited kids from the local Boys & Girls Clubs to play at the LEGO store in downtown Disney, where toys with their characters' likenesses were unveiled.
+After the announcement, several of the "Avengers: Endgame" stars — including Johansson, Renner, Rudd and Hemsworth — visited kids from the local Boys & Girls Clubs to play at the LEGO store in downtown Disney, where toys with their characters' likenesses were unveiled.

+"It's not a bad day in the office when you get to come to Disneyland," said Johansson, who plays Black Widow.
+"I've been a huge fan of Disney for like forever.
+I come from a big, Disney loving family.
+To be here with my fellow Avengers and all these kids, it's just great.
+It's such a great way to spend the day."

 Toys and products from the new Marvel superhero film will be sent to children's hospitals throughout the country as well as Give Kids the World, a non-profit resort in central Florida.